 In other words, Cornas is the closest thing that the Northern Rhone has to a “southern” French wine.
 But, it is not quite that.
 There is still freshness in the wines, and a distinct minerality that you can find in the finish — a pebbliness? — that sets it apart from other Northern Rhones, but that hardly tastes southern.
 Perhaps in warmer vintages like 2007 or 2003, it’s possible to misidentify these wines as something from the cooler parts of the Languedoc.
-But in normal years —or in the recent vintages, when the wines are ripe but still quite fresh -- you're more likely to mistake a Cornas for a Hermitage or a St. Joseph.
+But in normal years —or even in some of the warm vintages we've been having recently, like 2017, where the wines are ripe but still quite fresh -- you're more likely to mistake a Cornas for a Hermitage or a St. Joseph.

 The reason for this is simple: granite.
 Cornas sits on a large chunk of it.
-It is deifferent than Cote Rotie to the north: where there is plenty of schist; or Hermitage: where the granite merges into alpine influences from the east.
-Cornas is solid Massif Centrale granite.
+It is different than Cote Rotie to the north: where there is plenty of schist; or Hermitage: where the granite merges into alpine influences from the east.
+Cornas is solid Massif Central granite.
 This is especially true on the region's upper slopes in the middle portion of the AOC.
 Lower down, you do get clay, and there are even traces of limestone here and there.
-But this is granite country, and that’s why these wines taste more Northern Rhone-y than anything else.
+But this is granite country, and that’s why these wines taste more Northern Rhone-y than they do anything else.

 What is the Geography of Cornas?